Wellbek/wellm.nvim/README.md

 1. User triggers an action (keymap, command, or chat input).
 2. `llm.lua` assembles the payload:
    - System prompt (with `.wellagent` context prepended)
-   - Conversation history
+   - Rolling summary + recent N turns (from `session.lua`)
-   - User message with any context files attached
+   - User message with chunked context files
+3. Token budget guard estimates size; trims oldest turns if needed.
-3. The request is sent via `vim.fn.jobstart` (curl) to the selected provider.
+4. The request is sent via `vim.fn.jobstart` (curl) to the selected provider.
-4. Streaming responses are rendered token-by-token in the chat UI.
+5. Streaming responses are rendered token-by-token in the chat UI.
-5. If the LLM emits `[READ: path]` markers, the file is injected and the request is retried automatically.
+6. If the LLM emits `[READ: path]` markers, the file is injected and the request is retried automatically.
-6. If the LLM emits `<wellm_file>` blocks, they are parsed and applied according to the `filechanges` mode.
+7. If the LLM emits `<wellm_file>` blocks, they are parsed and applied according to the `filechanges` mode.
-7. If the LLM emits `[DECISION: ...]` markers, they are logged to `DECISIONS.md`.
+8. If the LLM emits `[DECISION: ...]` markers, they are logged to `DECISIONS.md`.
-8. Token usage is recorded in `.wellagent/usage.json`.
+9. Token usage is recorded in `.wellagent/usage.json`.
-9. The session is auto-saved to `.wellagent/sessions/`.
+10. The session is auto-saved to `.wellagent/sessions/` and the rolling summary is updated.

 ---